joserequenaidv/my-eoi/pysp/00-index/README.md

 **Also:**

+- *(XX:XX - XX:XX:XX)* - This refers to the timeframes of the recorded session of the course
-If not specified, the link to Wikipedia, books or any other content will be in English.
+- If not specified, the link to Wikipedia, books or any other content will be in English.

 <a name="core"></a>
 # Core :abc: